tewendel/interkit-masterarbeit/sites/docs/src/content/tutorial/datalist.md

 - The **DataList** component takes this data and displays it as a list.
 We can use **StaticText** to display a message when there is no data.

-- The **DataCardSmall** component determines how each entry in the list should be displayed.
+- The **DataCard** component determines how each entry in the list should be displayed.

 #### Next Steps